Treating Hemophilia A—

 The findings of the SIPPET study have prompted conversations about how to reduce the risk of inhibitor development in patients with hemophilia A, especially as inhibitors remain the most significant treatment challenge.

 Naturally occurring factor VIII/von Willebrand factor (FVIII/VWF) derived from human plasma resulted in less inhibitor development in previously untreated patients than recombinant FVIII engineered in animal cell lines.
-This finding is clinically important because inhibitor development is the most severe complication in hemophilia A.1
+This finding is clinically important because inhibitor development is a major treatment complication in hemophilia A.1

 Product choice matters to inhibitor risk1